lincolnpires/good-car-rentals/docs/log.md

-Started at around 3:30 PM
+Started at around 3:30 PM on Sunday.
 - Using C# and .NET Core with scaffolding to speed up the process
 - Starting out on VSCode and then moving to Rider - more robust.
   - Having VSCode as editor (git, md, etc.), but Rider as IDE